Connect with us

 1. We listed the references explicitly present in the HTML or PDF versions of an article.

-2. We these lists with the metadata recorded by Crossref, discovering extra references added in the metadata but not appearing in the articles.
+2. We compared these lists with the metadata recorded by Crossref, discovering extra references added in the metadata but not appearing in the articles.

 3. We checked Dimensions, a bibliometric platform that uses Crossref as a metadata source, finding further inconsistencies.